A Science-Based Guide for Parents and Teachers

 7. Dolch Sight Word Stories

-Daily reading of Dolch stories is one of the fastest ways to build fluency.
+Reading Dolch stories daily is one of the fastest ways to build fluency.

 8. Decodable Dolch Sight Word Stories (Pre-Primer–Grade 3)